jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

 The `authenticate` method is given to us by `has_secure_password`.
-Once you've found the user, it will check if the given password matches the user's password.
+Once you've found the user using the given email, it will check if the given password matches this user's password.
 If they match, it will return the user.
 If they don't, it will return `false`.

 If the user is returned, what we then want to do is create a cookie, which we do by setting the user to the session: